 The Isle of Harris is home to a particularly curious attraction: the Callanish Stones.
-This group of standing stones are older than Stonehenge, some estimate that they are about 5,000 years old.
+This group of standing stones is older than Stonehenge; some estimate they are about 5,000 years old.

 Home to dolphins, sea turtles, and even the occasional seal, some sections of the island are reserved only for wildlife, as many of them are endangered.
 The highlight of Zakynthos might be the iconic Navagio Beach, also known as Shipwreck Beach.
 Only accessible by boat, this wild patch of powdery sand surrounded by steep cliffs is easily one of Europe’s most Insta-worthy places.

 Because of its 40 kilometers of sandy beaches, Sylt is always a strong draw for vacationing Germans.
 Joined to the mainland by the Hindenburgdamm, a rail-only causeway that shuttles people, freight, and cars to and from, the island seduces with its pastoral scenery, unique flora, and charming thatched roofs.